hindu-comm/mail_stream_advaita-l/2016/05/Shankara_and_DrishTi/201__shrImallalitAlAlitaH.md

 >> world, the mAyin, the arch-juggler, is Isvara >>.
 Unquote.
 >>
 >
-​Apply the same to ekajIva-dRRiShTisRRiShTi and destroy the whole concept of dRRiShTisRRiShTi.
+Apply the same to ekajIva-dRRiShTisRRiShTi and destroy the whole concept of dRRiShTisRRiShTi.
 I'll be more happy than you.